Prag8855/aab/content/guides/driving-licence.md

 **For motorcyclists:** If you can, buy your own protective gear.
 Some driving schools will give you protective gear, but it's old and it doesn't fit well.
 I buy most of my gear from [Louis](https://goo.gl/maps/WBfJ3cDKbXTJ7gZV9) in Reinickendorf.

 Choosing equipment for the first time is hard.
-If you need help, [write to me](/contact).
+If you need help, [contact me](/contact).
 [This group](https://www.facebook.com/groups/150125349005531) can also help.

 **[Where to buy motorcycle gear in Berlin ➞](/guides/motorcycle-stores-in-berlin)**